-1. Snowmobile stands that catch and retain traction components, and other items that are thrown by a track, are mandatory.
+- 1. Snowmobile stands that catch and retain traction components, and other items that are thrown by a track, are mandatory.
 The machine must be placed on a legally approved stand, placed within six (6) inches of the rear of the tunnel opening, and within twelve (12) inches of the track.
 This stand is to be used whenever the rear of a machine is raised to clean out the engine or track and must be used in the paddock and pit area at all times.
 The stand must be constructed of a metal material sufficient to contain cleats or other items that might be thrown from a track.
 This material must be constructed of a metal equivalent to 6061 T6 aluminum 1/16 inch thick.
-Side extensions are mandatory and at a minimum, the side extensions must extend to the center of the back axle.
+Side extensions are mandatory and at a minimum, the side extensions must extend to the center of the back axle. - 2.
+No full throttle operation is allowed while the machine is on the warm-up stand and must have the tether attached at all times snowmobile is running. - 3.
+Whenever the sled is running on the warm up stand the tether must be attached to someone for safety.